mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/security/policy-controls/gatekeeper/index.md

 #### Test that the constraint is enforced

-Try to create a pod that mounts a disallowed host path by running the following command:
+Create a privileged pod by running the following command:

 ```bash
 cat <<EOF | kubectl apply -f -